-Financial assets (liabilities) Fair value as at Fair value hierarchy Valuation technique(s) and key input(s) 31.12.2023 HK\$'000 31.12.2022 HK\$'000 5.
-Unquoted equity investments classified as equity instruments at FVTOCI 6,043 18,857 Level 3 (2022: Level 2) Income approach.
+Financial assets (liabilities) Fair value as at Fair value hierarchy Valuation technique(s) and key input(s) 31.12.2024 HK\$'000 31.12.2023 HK\$'000 Unquoted equity investments classified as equity instruments at FVTOCI 3,526 6,043 Level 3 Income approach.
 The discount cash flow method was used to capture the present value of the expected future economic benefits to be derived from the ownership, based on an appropriate discount rate.
-(Note 2) (2022: Recent transaction price of the investment.)
-12,229 12,327 Level 3 The fair value is measured based on the sharing percentage of net assets value.
-Discount of 0.7% for market calibration of investment-transaction multiple and by reference to the share price of listed entities in similar industries.
-(Note 1) Foreign currency forward contracts classified as derivative financial instruments Liabilities 3,600 Liabilities 11,817 Level 2 Discounted cash flows: Future cash flows are estimated based on quoted forward exchange rates, which is observable at the end of period.
+(Note 2) 9,687 12,229 Level 3 The fair value is measured based on the sharing percentage of net assets value.
+5,054 - Level 3 Market approach.
+The fair value is measured based on option pricing method and equity allocation.
+Discount of 17.3% for lack of marketability after valuation for the illiquidity of the investment.
+Foreign currency forward contracts classified as derivative financial instruments Liabilities 11,344 Liabilities 3,600 Level 2 Discounted cash flows: Future cash flows are estimated based on quoted forward exchange rates, which is observable at the end of period.